 Perhaps you have been thinking for a while about seeking professional help, but are not sure about taking that first step, and contacting a counsellor.
 I am committed to providing counselling and psychodynamic psychotherapy in a safe, confidential and non-judgemental environment.
-While short term counselling is one of my specialisms (minimum 6 weeks), I also provide psychodynamic psychotherapy on an open-ended basis to clients who wish to devote more time to exploring problematic issues.
+I specialise in short-term counselling (minimum 6 weeks).

 Carers support and support for the terminally ill

 Other areas in which I specialise are providing counselling to carers, and to those with a terminal illness.
 I have experience of working in an NHS carers counselling service.

 The therapy I offer is psychodynamic psychotherapy.
 This involves a very intense and personal listening process.
 Through reflecting back what you say and helping you identify relationships between your past and your present, I will encourage you to explore and make sense of your thoughts and feelings.
 Our sessions together will aim to give you an understanding of the roots of your difficulties and help you make the changes you want to.